mmm/mmm.github.com/cloud/_posts/2012-06-04-juju-at-scale.md

 ## 1000 nodes

-batches of 99 w/2-minute waits between
+To get around the api throttling, we start up batches of 99 slaves at a time with a 2-minute wait between each batch.

-python to serialize yaml in zk... switched to json with considerable speedup.
+The job was run with

     SIZE=10000000000
     NUM_MAPS=3000
     NUM_REDUCES=3000

-This gave almost 350TB of HDFS storage
+which gave almost 350TB of HDFS storage

 <a href="/images/scale-1000-50070.png">
 <img src="/images/scale-1000-50070.png" width="720px" />